fralik/rundata-net/docs/searching.rst

 * :samp:`@` placed between two characters to indicate that there should be no punctuation mark between them.

-**These symbols are (CORRECTLY UNDERSTOOD?
-(APM)) not supported in Rundata-net!** Furthermore, it is not possible to search for punctuation in inscription texts.
+**These symbols are not supported in Rundata-net!** Furthermore, it is not possible to search for punctuation in inscription texts.

 Another type of search that is not available in Rundata-net is the :guilabel:`Full text search in information file`, i.e. full-text search across inscription meta data.